Some Enchanted Evening (Blue Öyster Cult album)

-Some Enchanted Evening is the second live album by the American hard rock band Blue Öyster Cult, released in September 1978 (see 1978 in music).
-It is Blue Öyster Cult's best-selling album, having sold two million copies, including over a million in the United States.
+Some Enchanted Evening is the second live album by the American rock band Blue Öyster Cult, released on September 13, 1978.
+The album was certified for a million units sold in the United States.
 The album's seven tracks were recorded at various locations in the United States and England.

 The album was re-issued on CD in early 2007 on Legacy Recordings and included seven previously unreleased bonus tracks recorded in various locations around the US, along with a DVD entitled Some OTHER Enchanted Evening, which featured a previously unreleased performance videotaped at the Capital Centre in Largo, Maryland on July 14, 1978.